|

 Tips for teaching the long vowel sounds

-Teach one spelling pattern at a time!
+Teach one or just a few spelling patterns at a time!

 I know that most programs out there combine all the long vowel sound spelling patterns into one lesson, especially in spelling lists, but this does not work for struggling readers.
-You need to break it down for them and only do one at a time.
+You need to break it down for them and only do 1-3 at a time.

 Teach the syllable types.